superfly/docs/app-guides/continuous-deployment-with-github-actions.html.md

 **Step 5** is just cloning the repository to your local system so you can edit and push changes to it.

 **Step 6** is an interesting step - when we ship examples, we avoid putting the `fly.toml` file in the repository by including `fly.toml` in the `.gitignore` file.
-Users should be creating their own with `fly apps create`.
+Users should be creating their own with `fly launch`.
 When using GitHub Actions though, we want `fly.toml` in the repository so the action can use it in the deployment process.

 So, we pull `fly.toml` out of  the `.gitignore`.
 Which then allows us to perform Step 7.